• Skip to primary navigation

 • Divide the dough into 6 equal portions.
 Make thin rotis or flatbreads out of it.

-• Repeat the same process for remaining 3 rotis.
-Now using the rolling pin, roll each thick circle into small thin circle around 4 to 5 inch in diameter.
+• Repeat the same process for other 3 rotis.
+Now using the rolling pin roll each thick circle into small thin circle around 4 to 5 inch in diameter.

 Step IV